Sahilnalawade/iTensorFlow/README.md

 there are 50 images in each of 2 classes.  the 2nd class has a thicker rim.

-this synthetic data allows us to test either regression or classification networks. the regression problem has only one class with ground truth defined by the files:
+this synthetic data allows us to test either regression or classification networks. the regression problem has ground truth defined by the files:

 ```
 # in iTensorFlow root dir
 find ./data -name "*sv"
 # ./data/dim2D/classification/spheres/spheres2CoM.csv
+# ./data/dim2D/classification/varspheres/spheres2Transforms.csv
 # ./data/dim3D/classification/spheres/spheres3CoM.csv
 ```

+the interesting problem is `spheres2Transforms.csv` which may be used to perform supervised learning of the physical space geometric mapping from the image data to a fixed template coordinate system.  ideally, learning the mapping should be independent of the image spacing (sampling rate).

 the classification problem is just based on the thickness of the rim - just a two class problem.